open-telemetry/opentelemetry-java-instrumentation/instrumentation/servlet/README.md

 `javax.servlet.RequestDispatcher.include` methods to create new `INTERNAL` spans around their invocations.

-`ServletContextInstrumentation` instruments `javax.servlet.ServletContext.getRequestDispatcher` and `javax.servlet.ServletContext.getNamedDispatcher`.
-The only job of this instrumentation is to preserve the input parameter of those methods and to make that available for `RequestDispatcherInstrumentation` described above.
-The latter uses that name for `dispatcher.target` span attribute.

 `HttpServletResponseInstrumentation` instruments `javax.servlet.http.HttpServletResponse.sendError`
 and `javax.servlet.http.HttpServletResponse.sendRedirect` methods to create new `INTERNAL` spans around their invocations.